IMX-101

 Time Magazine called IMX-101 one of the "50 best inventions of 2010".

 Composition

 IMX-101 is composed of 2,4-dinitroanisole (DNAN), nitrotriazolone (NTO), and nitroguanidine (NQ).
 The nominal composition is 43.5 wt% DNAN, 36.8 wt% NQ, and 19.7 wt% NTO.
 Trace amounts of N-methyl-p-nitroaniline (MNA) are included in some formulations to aid in processing.
-A formulation containing about 24 wt% aluminum and 76 wt% IMX-101 is called ALIMX-101 and is currently investigated as an insensitive replacement for H6 and PBXN-109 in Mk82 style bombs.
+A formulation containing about 24 wt% aluminum and 76 wt% IMX-101 is called ALIMX-101 and is currently being investigated as an insensitive replacement for H6 and PBXN-109 in Mk82-style bombs.

 The performance of PAX-28, a thermobaric, containing a mixture of RDX, DNAN, Al, AP and MNA was found to have an indoor explosive equivalency factor of 1.62 when compared to Composition B. OSX-12 is being studied as a replacement to PAX-28.

 Processing

 Like Composition B, IMX formulations are melt-castable without thermal degradation, and are thus processed into munitions by a melt pour process starting with a batch melt kettle heated by a steam heat exchanger.